 4. He doesn’t take constructive criticism

 A narcissistic father has the impression that he has no flaws.
 Therefore, he believes that he is perfect and can turn back to his children, and even say harsh things to damage them.
+He often ends up blaming others for his shortcomings.

 5. He is driven by ego